EliLillyCo/pytest-wdl/docs/source/manual.md

     )
 ```

-This test will execute a workflow with the specified inputs, and will compare the outputs to the specified expected outputs.
+This test executes a workflow with the specified inputs, and will compare the outputs to the specified expected outputs.
 The `workflow_data` and `workflow_runner` parameters are [fixtures](https://docs.pytest.org/en/latest/fixture.html) that are injected by the pytest framework at runtime.
-The `workflow_data` fixture provides the test data files based on the following configuration in the `tests/test_data.json` files.
-Note that the files are stored remotely (in this case, in the [GitHub repository for FreeBayes](https://github.com/ekg/freebayes/tree/65251646f8dd9c60e3db276e3c6386936b7cf60b/test/tiny)) and are downloaded automatically when needed.
+The `workflow_data` fixture provides the test data files based on the following configuration in the `tests/test_data.json` file.
+Note that some of the data files are stored remotely (in this case, in the [GitHub repository for FreeBayes](https://github.com/ekg/freebayes/tree/65251646f8dd9c60e3db276e3c6386936b7cf60b/test/tiny)) and are downloaded automatically when needed.
+Later in the mnaual you'll find [descriptions of these fixtures](#fixtures) and details on how to [configure](#configuration) your tests' inputs, exected outputs, and other parameters.

 ```json
 {